 Do you ever use the “Tools” section of your WordPress site?
 Most business owners don’t + that has a lot to do with the fact that not much lives in that area.
 Until this update.

-Once you update, you’ll have the ability to check the status of your site’s health based on a few criteria that WordPress deemed important.
+For example, you’ll have the ability to check the status of your site’s health.
+This score is based on a few criteria that WordPress deemed important.
 You’ll see a grade right at the top of this page that gives you a percentage + color.

 Below your WordPress site grade will be a list of recommended improvements + why they are being recommended.
-This way you can chose to make the changes suggested, hire someone to do it for you or skip them if you’re not into what’s being suggested.
+This way you can chose to make the changes suggested, hire someone to do it for you or skip them if you’re not into what’s being suggested, for example.

 Fatal Error Recovery Mode

 My goal is to keep site owners from seeing a “fatal error” screen with their website.
 But shit happens.
-If you find yourself with a broken WordPress website, this new recovery mode feature will help you “undo” the damage to bring your site back to life quickly + without having to rope in tech support.
+If you find yourself with a broken WordPress website, this new recovery mode feature will help you “undo” the damage.
+It will allow you to bring your site back to life quickly + without having to rope in tech support.

-There are other features that come with 5.2, but they are pretty nerdy — like new dashicons for your custom lefthand menu functions.
+Finally, there are other features that come with 5.2… But they are pretty nerdy — like new dashicons for your custom lefthand menu functions.

 Whether you’re looking to update WordPress, your installed plugins or the theme you’re currently using, I have a how-to video that will walk you through the steps to safely updating your website.

-If you’re not into video + would rather read the steps, this post about running plugin updates can be applied to updating WordPress to 5.2 as well.
+Are you not into video and would rather read the steps?
+This post about running plugin updates can be applied to updating WordPress to 5.2 as well.